 Day 14 – Trek to Pheriche

 From Gorak Shep it’s time to start your descent back off the mountain.
-The route returns to Lobuje and then a quick lunch break of salad, potatoes and fruit in Dugla before arriving at Pheriche to sleep overnight in the lodges.
+The route returns to Lobuje and then a quick lunch break, likely consisting of salad, potatoes and fruit in Dugla before arriving at Pheriche to sleep overnight in the lodges.

 Day 15 – Trek to Kyangjuma

-The descent continues down the scenic valley passing through Pangboche and re-passing the monastery at Thyangboche before a steep descent of 1500ft/500m to the Dudh Kosi and then to Kyangjuma to spend the night.
+The descent continues down the scenic valley passing through Pangboche and re-passing the monastery at Thyangboche before a steep descent of 1,500 feet (500 meters) to the Dudh Kosi and then to Kyangjuma to spend the night.

 Day 16 – Trek to Monjo

 Each morning you feel fitter and stronger after descending to lower altitudes and thicker oxygen.
 Leaving Kyangjuma the trail crosses a suspension bridge before climbing the opposite side of the valley to reach Namche Bazaar.
-A steep 600m descent from Namche leads to another suspension bridge to re-cross the Dudh Kosi River to reach the small village of Monjo at 2,835m.
+A steep 1,969 foot (600 meter) descent from Namche leads to another suspension bridge to re-cross the Dudh Kosi River to reach the small village of Monjo.